Tanz0rz/haxe-fmod/extension/README.md

 python3 ci/example-ledger.py --status
 ```

 Functions haxefmod does not expose carry their reasons in `functions.md`.
 The Haxe tab shows the reason in place of a signature.
-Adding a binding means removing its section there, at which point the generator picks the new method up from the sources.
+Adding a binding means removing its section there.
+The generator then picks the new method up from the sources.

 ## Package for the stores